UVa Course Catalog (Unofficial, Lou's List)

 This course addresses advanced, decision related issues within a value based theory of real estate investment and finance.
 It facilitates development of advanced insight into the analytical techniques and theoretical perspectives most relevant to such decisions.
 The course exposes students to industry related software programs including Argus and Crystal Ball for analyzing real estate related investment and finance decisions.

-COMM 4821Managing Sustainable Development (3)
+COMM 4821Foundations of Sustainable Commerce (3)

 COMM 4822Invest in Sustainable Future (3)